skit-cyber-security/ZenShare-Suite/README.md

 # PoC / Attack Example

-Within the application there are 6 vulnerable parameters for reading/uploading sensitive files:
+Within the application there are 2 parameters vulnerable to Cross-Site Scripting (XSS)
 * [CVE-XXXX-XXXXX]
 * [CVE-XXXX-XXXXX]